2024 ASEAN Championship knockout stage

 The 2024 ASEAN Championship knockout stage (previously AFF Championship) was played from 26 December 2024 to 5 January 2025.
 A total of 4 teams competed in the knockout stage to decide the champions of the 2024 ASEAN Championship.

-Vietnam won 5–3 on aggregate against Thailand in the final to win their third title.
+Vietnam won 5–3 on aggregate over Thailand in the final to win their third title.

 Qualified teams

 The following teams advanced from the group stage: